Robotron: 2084: Ports

-Atari, Inc. ported Robotron: 2084 to its own systems (the Atari 8-bit family of home computers, Atari 5200, and Atari 7800), while it released the game for the Apple II, Commodore 64, VIC-20, TI-99/4A, and IBM PC compatibles under its Atarisoft label.
+Atari, Inc. ported Robotron: 2084 to its own systems (Atari 8-bit computers, Atari 5200, and Atari 7800), while it released the game for the Apple II, Commodore 64, VIC-20, TI-99/4A, and IBM PC compatibles under its Atarisoft label.
 Most early conversions did not have a dual joystick and were received less favorably by critics.
+The Atari 5200 port was a notable exception, featuring dual-stick play via a controller holder shipped with every copy of the game.
 Atari Corporation published a Lynx port in 1991.

 Reception

+Prior to release, the game was debuted at CES in Chicago 1982, where video game critic Bill Kunkel praised the game as the best coin-operated game of the year.
 Williams sold approximately 19,000 arcade cabinets; mini cabinets and cocktail versions were later produced.

 In 1995, Flux magazine ranked the arcade version 52nd on their Top 100 Video Games.
 In 1996, Next Generation listed the arcade and PlayStation versions as number 63 on their "Top 100 Games of All Time", citing the game's relentless peril.
-In 1999, Next Generation listed Robotron as number 21 on their "Top 50 Games of All Time", commenting that, "the bottom line is that the tension and challenge of Robotron has yet to be bested.
-This may be the most intense interactive entertainment experience ever created".
+In 1999, Next Generation listed Robotron as number 21 on their "Top 50 Games of All Time", commenting that the game was the "most intense interactive entertainment experience ever created".
 Retro Gamer rated the game number two on their list of "Top 25 Arcade Games", citing its simple and addictive design.
 In 2008, Guinness World Records listed it as the number eleven arcade game in technical, creative and cultural impact.

 Critics lauded Robotron: 2084's gameplay.
 Authors Rusel DeMaria and Johnny Wilson enjoyed the excitement created by the constant waves of robots and fear of the character dying.
 They called it one of the more impressive games produced from the 80s and 90s.
 Author John Vince considered the reward system (saving humans) and strategic elements as positive components.
 ACE magazine's David Upchurch commented that despite the poor graphics and basic design, the gameplay's simplicity was a strong point.
 DeMaria and Wilson considered the control scheme a highlight which provided the player a tactical advantage.
 Owen Linzmayer of Creative Computing Video & Arcade Games praised the freedom of movement afforded by the controls.
 Retro Gamer described it as "one of the greatest control systems of all time".
 In retrospect, DeMar felt players continued to play the game because the control scheme offered a high level of precision.

 The game received praise from industry professionals as well.
 Midway Games's Tony Dormanesh and Electronic Arts' Stephen Riesenberger called Robotron: 2084 their favorite arcade game.
 David Thiel, a former Gottlieb audio engineer, referred to the game as the "pinnacle of interactive game design".
 Jeff Peters from GearWorks Games praised the playing field as "crisp and clear", and described the strategy and dexterity required to play as a challenge to the senses.
 He summarized the game as "one of the best examples of game play design and execution".
 Edge magazine ranked the game 81st on their 100 Best Video Games in 2007.